hmito/esj73web/faq_en.md

 **Q. I want to cancel my presentation.
 How should I do this?**

 A. You can freely cancel your presentation on the webpage before the deadline for registration (October 31, 2025).
-After the deadline, please contact us from the [inquiry form](contact_en).
+After the deadline, please contact us from the [inquiry form](contact_en) (in that case, **let us know the presentation number that are subject to cancellation**).
 Please note that the information at the time of the registration deadline will appear on the program and the ESJ72 official website.

 **Q. I want to cancel my registration to the ESJ72.
 How should I do this?**